-Single Tooth Replacement with Dental Implants
+Single Tooth Replacement With Dental Implants

-When a tooth has been lost, whether due to injury or decay, there are several options for replacement, but only one option to fully restore the tooth without the reliance and alteration of neighboring teeth, by placing a dental implant.
+When a tooth has been lost, whether due to injury or decay, there are several options for replacement, but only one option to fully restore the tooth without the reliance on and alteration of neighboring teeth, by placing a dental implant.
 A dental implant restores the root of the missing tooth, allowing a specialist at Cameo to then place a dental crown.
 We invite you to meet with our staff at Cameo Dental Specialists for an evaluation, and information on how a dental implant can restore your tooth and protect your oral health.

-What is a Dental Implant?Increasingly, patients are learning about dental implants, the only way to not just replace a tooth, it restores a tooth.
+Increasingly, patients are learning about dental implants, the only way to not just replace a tooth, it restores a tooth.
 Using this system, a specialist at Cameo not only places a false tooth but rebuilds the foundation for a dental crown to be placed.
 A dental implant is not a tooth, but a tooth root.
 When a patient loses a tooth, they also lose the root, the connecting piece that attaches the tooth to the jawbone.
 When looking to replace a tooth, their options will include a dental bridge or partial denture, designed to attach to the neighboring teeth.
 These devices cause damage to surrounding teeth, a bridge requires us to reduce the healthy anchoring teeth in size, making a permanent adjustment to otherwise healthy teeth, and a partial denture uses clasps that scratch and damage the enamel of the healthy anchor teeth.
 Only a dental implant allows for a permanent restoration that does not rely on anchor teeth to keep it in place.

 A dental implant is made of titanium, making it extremely strong, lightweight and biocompatible.
 In size and shape, the implant resembles what we think of as a construction screw.
 Depending on the work being done, implants range in width and length. a specialist at Cameo will review your options with you before treatment.